meguna/mff/README.md

 * Overall, the implementation could be cleaner, but I do feel like I chose the one most appropriate for my project.
 Not all layouts can just be Flexbox'ed and media queried into becoming beautiful and responsive.
+* there were some complications with the complex routing that I had decided to do (Switch component in both App.js and RecipeIndex) but I just made some conditional routes based on mobile/desktop and all was fine.

+#### Lessons
+* static class functions in ES6!
+I didn't realize this was a feature in Javascript.
+* conditional routing! easy peasy

 ## To Do Notes - moderate